vic-ma/howtodismantle.github.io/_posts/2026-01-30-The-Weigh-Forward-Connecting-CAS-PDN-Scales-to-Peakboard.md

 ## Set up a CAS data source

+Let's go over the process for setting up a CAS data source.

+### Choose the right data source

-Next, we create a CAS data source.
-As of early 2026, the CAS extension has four data sources to choose from---providing support for two series of scales (PDN and PB2) and two protocols for each series:
+As of early 2026, the CAS extension supports four different CAS data sources---providing support for two series of CAS scales (PDN and PB2) and two protocols for each series:
 * PDN ECR Typ 12
 * PDN ECR Typ 14
 * PB2-Serial